Grammatical Error Correction for Low-Resource Languages: The Case of Zarma: Data

-For example, consider the original sentence \textbf{SZ} = \textit{A go koy fuo}'' (He is going home'').
-Applying a substitution operation \textbf{\( \delta \)} that changes '\textbf{go}' to '\textbf{ga}' yields the corrupted sentence \textbf{CSZ} = '\textit{A ga koy fuo}'.
-While '\textbf{ga}' is a valid Zarma word, in this context, it alters the meaning to 'He will go home,' introducing a grammatical error.

 Furthermore, to enrich the dataset with diverse linguistic nuances, the script generates four corrupted variants for each correct sentence in the dataset.
-A snapshot of the synthetic data is provided in Table~\ref{zarma-dataset}.
+A snapshot of the synthetic data appears in Table~\ref{zarma-dataset}.